Automata

 Height 92 сm

-Perhaps the bronze figurine “Snake charmer” by the German sculptor Josef Wind (Josef Wind (1864-1898) was the prototype of the automaton.
+Perhaps the bronze figurine “Snake Сharmer” by the German sculptor Josef Wind (1864-1898) was the prototype of this automaton.
 Several original versions of the sculpture, executed in alabaster exist.

 Инв.2645/ММП